ResFormer: Scaling ViTs with Multi-Resolution Training: Resolution Generalization

-Please refer to \cref{sec:appendix_image} for detailed fine-tuning setup.}.
-These derived models are then tested on a broad spectrum of resolutions.
+\textbf{Generalizing to different resolutions.} As revealed by previous work~\cite{touvron2019fixing}, CNNs suffer from distribution shifts between training and testing due to different pre-processing methods, \ie, the \textit{de facto} ``random resizing and cropping'' strategy for training and ``center cropping'' for testing result in different distributions of cropped regions in images.
+For ViTs, theoretically, the discrepancy persists since the same pre-processing strategies of training and testing are employed.
+However, there lacks a comprehensive study on how ViTs behave towards input scales varied from the training process.
+To this end, we feed pre-trained ViTs with testing samples of varying sizes.
+In particular, we instantiate ViT models with DeiT-S~\cite{touvron2021training} and initialize the model with weights pre-trained on ImageNet-1K.
+We then fine-tune the model on a resolution of 96, 128, 224, 288 and 384 respectively. ~\footnote{Please refer to \cref{sec:appendix_image} for detailed fine-tuning setup.} These derived models are then tested on a broad spectrum of resolutions.
 Following~\cite{touvron2021training,liu2021swin}, we simply resize the position embeddings with bicubic interpolation on different testing resolutions.
 The results are shown in \cref{fig:res_map}.
 We observe the following trends for scaling up or down: \begin{itemize}[leftmargin=*] \itemsep{0.01em} \item Scaling down: All models undergo severe performance drop when directly adapted to small-scale inputs, especially for ones pre-trained on larger resolutions.
 For example, the Top-1 accuracy of DeiT-S with a training resolution of 384 decreases by 6.18\% when tested on 224 and even plummets below 30\% when the testing resolution is further reduced to 160. \item Scaling up: Ideally, increasing testing resolutions results in improved accuracy, which is also suggested as byproduct of train-test distribution discrepancy in~\cite{touvron2019fixing}.
-However, in practice, models yield unsatisfactory performance when gap enlarges. \eg, DeiT-S with a low training resolution of 128 stops growing in accuracy when the testing resolution reaches 256.
-Besides, it achieves a Top-1 accuracy of 75.26\% with testing resolution set to 224, which is 4.57\% lower than model trained with a resolution of 224, directly.
-In addition, trained on a resolution of 288, DeiT-S fails to achieve gains when tested on 352 and larger.
+However, models yield unsatisfactory performance when gap enlarges. \eg, DeiT-S with a low training resolution of 128 stops growing in accuracy when the testing resolution reaches 256.
+It achieves a Top-1 accuracy of 75.26\% with testing resolution set to 224, which is 4.57\% lower than model trained with a resolution of 224, directly. \end{itemize}